England

 THE QUEEN’S WALK AND LONDON EYE

 I spent the remaining hours of the day trying to clear my head.
 We strolled down the Queen’s Walk, which took us over Westminster Bridge along the south bank of the River Thames.
+We passed kitschy tourist shops, cafés, restaurants, museums, and show booths.
+All that was missing was a Ripley’s Believe it or Not Museum and a Rainforest Café.

-We passed kitschy tourist shops, cafés, restaurants, museums, and show booths in a strip clearly designed for tourists.
-If it were Canada, the same kind of strip would undoubtedly feature a Ripley’s Believe it or Not Museum and a Rainforest Café.
-The path took us to the London Eye, an overpriced ferris wheel that — while providing spectacular views of the city — costs at least £20 per person to ride.
+The path took us to the London Eye, an overpriced ferris wheel with a spectacular £20-per-person view of the city.
 We skipped it.
-Our feet were sore, our jet lag was catching up to us, and we went to bed after an exhausting day.
+Our feet were sore, our jet lag was catching up to us and we went to bed after an exhausting day.

 Day Three: A delicious taste of residential London